THERAPY & SOUL

 • Let's Connect

-HOLISTIC SOMATIC THERAPY
+SOMATIC THERAPY

 Why Somatic Therapy?

 Somatic work makes what's unconscious in our body more conscious for us - in a more compassionate way.
 Somatic work gets to the root cause of what's holding you back, it allows for a deeper lens to understand yourself better.
-We do this by using guided visualizations, inner child work and science-backed Trauma work.

 Ready?
 Let's Talk More

-How does Somatic Therapy work virtually?
+Can Somatic Therapy be done virtually?

 You may think it's odd that this deep work in therapy can be done in a virtual format.
 You'll be surprised - it works.
 Video sessions can be just as effective as in person, and in some ways more so.

 Doing virtual sessions also allows for boundaries.
 I've noticed that being in front of a professional can trigger feelings of performance and insecurity in how one looks, among other things.
-Doing it virtually can take away these insecurities so you can be more present.
+Doing it virtually can take away some of these insecurities so you can be more present.

 And the best part is that I get to see your space, your environment, even your pets!
 This way, the experience doesn't have to stay in the therapy room, you can bring it home with you.